Medical Reviewer

 • Certain medical and neurological conditions: Certain medical conditions or neurological disorders, such as brain tumors, epilepsy, autoimmune diseases, or neurodegenerative disorders, may be associated with an increased risk of psychosis due to their effects on brain function and structure.

 It’s important to note that while these risk factors may increase the likelihood of developing psychosis, not everyone with these risk factors will experience psychotic symptoms.
-Additionally, the presence of multiple risk factors may interact and compound the overall risk.
+Additionally, multiple risk factors may interact and compound the overall risk.
 Early identification and intervention for individuals at risk of psychosis can help mitigate these factors and improve outcomes.

 What are the Risk Factors for Addiction?